 Absence Policy: While the expectation is that students attend EVERY Colloquium meeting, it is recognized that occasionally conditions (accident, illness, power failure, etc.) arise that prevent such.
 To recognize that, every student is allowed one (1) absence from these meetings without penalty, so long as they inform the instructors and TAs by email (beforehand if at all possible), or certainly by the end of that same day that they will be/were absent and the reason for that absence.
+(This is most especially true this semester, with its numerous student presentations.)
 Should you not inform instructors and TAs in a timely fashion, the students will receive a 0 for the grade for the discussion/participation for that day.
 Additionally, if there are more than one unexcused absence the student will receive a 0 for the grade each additional class time missed.
 (If there is a medical condition or other extraordinary circumstance that does require missing more than 1 class meetings-or missing the date of an individual in-class presentation of some form-the student must provide documentation from the appropriate sort of official (health professional; court official; etc.) explaining the absence.)
 Each subsequent unexcused absence lowers your final course grade by 10 percentage points.
 Some missed in-class experiences can be completed outside of the class, but others might be impossible to replicate: you will receive a "0" on these items if missed for an unexcused absence.